Louis Poinsot

-Louis Poinsot (/fr/; 3 January 1777 – 5 December 1859) was a French mathematician and physicist.
+Louis Poinsot (/pwænˈsoʊ/ pwan-SOH, /fr/; 3 January 1777 – 5 December 1859) was a French mathematician and physicist.
 Poinsot was the inventor of geometrical mechanics, showing how a system of forces acting on a rigid body could be resolved into a single force and a couple.

 Life

 Everyone makes for himself a clear idea of the motion of a point, that is to say, of the motion of a corpuscle which one supposes to be infinitely small, and which one reduces by thought in some way to a mathematical point.